-No of employees to be made redundant at one establishment Timescale (before the first redundancy notice is issued) Requirement Less than 20 employees 30 days By NYCC 20 - 99 (over a period of 90 days or less) 30 days Statutory Notify the Dept of Business, Innovation and Skills on Form HR1 (copy to Union reps) 100 or more (over a period of 90 days or less) 90 days Statutory Notify the Dept of Business, Innovation and Skills on Form HR1 (copy to Union reps)
+No of employees to be made redundant at one establishment Timescale (before the first redundancy notice is issued) Requirement (relating to any individual school establishment) Less than 20 employees 30 calendar days By NYCC 20 - 99 (over a period of 90 days or less) 30 calendar days Statutory Notify the Department for Business, Energy & Industrial Strategy on Form HR1 (copy to Union reps) 100 or more (over a period of 90 days or less) 45 calendar days Statutory Notify the Department for Business, Energy & Industrial Strategy on Form HR1 (copy to Union reps)

-There is no minimum statutory consultation period when making less than 20 employees redundant; however, the agreed minimum consultation period for NYCC is 30 calendar days.
+\There is no minimum statutory consultation period when making less than 20 employees redundant; however, the agreed minimum consultation period for NYCC is 30 calendar days.

-The formal consultation period begins on the date that staff are formally informed of the redundancy situation, and notification is made to the Trade Unions (section 188 letter) (Appendix F).
+The formal consultation period begins on the date that staff are formally informed of the redundancy situation, and notification is made to the Trade Unions using the section 188 letter (Appendix F, which is issued where there may be any redundancies in an individual school).